Specifications

 Overview

-Our customers have been building and paddling Nick Schade’s Petrel/Petrel Play designs from our kits for ~20 years.
-Until now, just about the only way to enjoy using one of these kayaks was if you first went through the effort of building it yourself.
+Our customers have been building and paddling Nick Schade’s Petrel series of sea kayaks designs from our kits for 20 years.
+Until now, if you wanted one of these thoroughbred kayaks, you had to build it yourself.
 Now you can save yourself several hundred hours of labor and have Bold Coast Boats build a lightweight and strong composite version for you.
-Built under the supervision of Nick and former CLC employee John Staub, these boats are being built to the highest specification to maximize the performance potential inherent in the designs.
-These kayaks are built to be used and abused in a way you may never have been comfortable subjecting your patiently built wooden kayak to.
-Made with the same attention to detail Nick and John have put into all the boats they have built, you will be as proud to own one of these kayaks as if you had built it yourself.
+Built under the supervision of designer Nick Schade and longtime CLC colleague John Staub, these boats are built to maximize the performance potential of these proven designs.
+The BCB Petrels are built to be used and abused in ways you might avoid with a wooden kayak you built yourself!
+Built with all of the intricate attention to detail that Nick and John have acquired from a lifetime of building wooden boats, you will be as proud to own one of these kayaks—and to paddle it—as if you had built it yourself.

 Early sailors believed the Storm Petrel could walk on water.
 Named after Saint Peter, petrels are small sea birds that feed by fluttering above the swell with their feet.
 Like its namesake, the Petrel kayak is at home in the sea, dancing among the waves.